karolkozer/planby/README.md

 ## Description

-Planby is solution to fast implementation of Epg, schedules, music events timeline and many more ideas.
-It uses custom virtual view which allows you to operate on really big number of data.
-Component has a simple API that you can easily integrate with other third party UI libraries.
-The component theme is customized to the needs of the application.
+Planby is a solution for a quick implementation of Epg, schedules, music events timelines and many more ideas.
+It uses custom virtual view which allows you to operate on a really big number of data.
+The component has a simple API that you can easily integrate with other third party UI libraries.
+The component theme is customized to the needs of the application design.

 ## Getting Started